-- Make sure your child is supervised at all times.
-If you can't be with your child, try to avoid using a new caregiver.
-This may add to your child's anxiety. - Try to keep daily life as normal as possible and keep regular routines.
-Children find routines comforting. - Talk with your child about his or her feelings and listen without judgment.
-Ask simple questions like "How are you feeling?"
-Look for nonverbal cues, such as facial expressions, posture, play and verbal tone.
-These can tell you how your child feels.

-- Reassure your child often. - Surround yourself and your child with loved ones, friends and others who offer comfort and support. - Help your child regain faith in the future by helping him or her develop plans for activities that will take place later next week, next month, etc. - Try not to focus on immature behavior.
+- Try to keep daily life as normal as possible and keep regular routines.
+Children often find routines comforting. - Talk with your child about their feelings and listen without judgment.
+Ask simple questions such as, "How are you feeling?"
+Look for nonverbal cues, such as facial expressions, posture and tone of voice..
+These can tell you more about how your child feels. - · Reassure your child often. - Surround yourself and your child with loved ones, friends and others who offer comfort and support. - Help your child regain faith in the future by helping them develop plans for activities that will take place later - next week, next month, etc. - Try not to focus on immature behavior.
 Find out what's upsetting your child and then correct the behavior.
-Be sure to praise your child often for good choices. - Turn off TV and radio reports about the disaster when your child is around, so as not to scare him or her. - Spend extra time with your child if possible.
+Be sure to praise your child often for good choices. - Turn off TV and radio reports about the disaster when your child can see or hear them. - · Spend extra time with your child if possible.